 The name derives from a place-name 'Black Grove'.
 This is a relatively common place-name and there are a number around the country.
 Hence it is likely that a number of families with identical names sprang up in the late Norman period.
-Berkshire has two major families of this name.
-The Blagraves of Watchfield in Shrivenham always also held extensive lands in Lambourn and it is therefore likely that their name derives from the small manor of Blagrave in that parish.
-The better-known family of Blagrave of Reading, originally hailed from Staffordshire, but they too had immediate Lambourn connections upon arriving in the county and so may have left and come back again.
+Berkshire has three major families of this name.
+The Blagraves of Watchfield in Shrivenham always also held extensive lands in Lambourn and it is therefore likely that they are related to the family who lived in that parish from at least about 1500 until the 1730s, particularly at Bockhampton Manor in Upper Lambourn, for several of the early generations.
+In fact the name probably derives from the small manor of Blagrave in Lambourn parish.
+The better-known family of Blagrave of Reading, originally hailed from Staffordshire, but perhaps they too came from Lambourn, left and come back again.

-The West Berkshire family was settled at Watchfield by about 1500.
+The North Berkshire family was settled at Watchfield by about 1500.
 They were founderís kin to St. Johnís College, Oxford.
-Little is known of younger branches, but the main family continued to live the rural life of farmers and country gentlemen at Watchfield House until 1787, when they sold up and moved to Calcot Park, although they still owned land in Watchfield into the 1840s.
+In the 1680s, two cousins married, uniting the elder branch with one of the younger ones.
+At the same time, James Blagrave moved to Highworth, just over the border in Wiltshire and founded a younger branch of the family who lived there and then in Ramsbury until the late 19th century.
+Some of this family then moved briefly to Reading before settling in West London.
+The main family continued to live the rural life of farmers and country gentlemen at Watchfield House until 1787, when they sold up and moved to Calcot Park, although they still owned land in Watchfield into the 1840s.

 The Reading family moved down from Uttoxeter in Staffordshire, possibly in the late 1530s.
 Robert settled in both Reading and London, but his nephew, Thomas, may have started out in Newbury near where he acquired the stewardship of a number of manors, through the influence of his employer who was influential at Court.
 Thomas' family lived mostly in London however, where he eventually became Acting Master of the Revels and Surveyor of the Queen's Works.
 He may have designed Shaw House.
-His descendants continued chiefly at Grafton Court in Great Bedwyn (Wiltshire) for which he had been an MP, but also at Bockhampton Manor in Upper Lambourn, for several generations.
+His descendants continued chiefly at Grafton Court in Great Bedwyn (Wiltshire) for which he had been an MP.
 A younger grandson, Thomas, appears to have become Rector of Purley where the family lived for another four generations.

 Meanwhile Robert Blagrave had married the widowed Agnes Cowper and had a family.
 It's not clear exactly what his business was, although he may well have been in the cloth trade.
 After his death, Agnes married a very astute businessman named William Grey.
 Grey was a Surveyor of the Kingís lands and was quick to pick up on the opportunities afforded by the Dissolution of the Monasteries.
 With the demise of Reading Abbey, he snapped up much of their lucrative property in the town, as well as Old Bulmershe Court in Woodley (then in Sonning parish).
 He had no children of his own and eventually left his land-empire to his step-son, John Blagrave.